 The organization and group of volunteers putting on this race did a formidable job.
 I have helped organize a few one day races and can only imagine the planning and logistics involved in putting together a multi day, multi stage race with so many locations, so all I can say is: Well done!

 No rest for the weary, the next day we drove 7 hours to Nuernberg, Germany with Paco and Mariana Freens the European Blue Planet distributors (www.blueplanetsup.eu) and set up our booth at Paddle Expo.
 We exhibited for the next three days and had a lot of interest from European SUP shops, including surprisingly many shops from Eastern Europe, Russia and Ukraine.
 The SUP market seems to be strong and growing in Europe but I was surprised that the market currently seems to be dominated by cheap inflatable boards.
-Here are a couple of videos of our booth setup and our video playing on the big screen.

 Two days after the show ended I'm already back in Hawaii.
 Next weekend I'll be at the Pacific Paddle Games, so stay tuned for more travel stories!